pcoch/launch/README.md

-# Time To Value App!
+# Time To Launch App

 Use Case: Help merchants migrating to Shopify calculate the benefits of migrating sooner.